 When it comes to connecting with your donors, nonprofit donation receipts may just be your secret weapon.
 Think about it: For tax purposes, you need to send donors a receipt whenever they give.
 It’s the one piece of mail that donors expect to receive from your organization – and even want!
 So while you have their attention, why not make the most of it?
 You could write a separate donation thank you letter, or you could simply include compelling content and make your donation receipt its own thank you.

 For most organizations, donation receipts are automatic emails sent the instant someone makes an online donation.
 And that’s a great way to do it.
 At Kindful, we’re all about using marketing automation tools to make your donation receipts more efficient and effective.
-But just because all your receipts are templated and automatic, doesn’t mean they can’t also be inspiring and creative!
+But there are many ways to make your donation receipt templates inspiring and creative!

 Receipts can be a consistent and creative way to engage your audience and encourage even more donations.
 Let’s get creative with our donation receipts.

 If someone has just given to your organization, the last thing they want to see in their donation receipt is another solicitation for even more money.